theNewDynamic/oregonsadventurecoast.com/content/event/christmas-at-the-coast.md

 The Empire District of Coos Bay will hold their annual Tree Lighting Virtually this year on their [Facebook page](https://www.facebook.com/Community-Coalition-of-Empire-CCE-110984147408194).
 After the lighting, Santa will be riding through the streets in the Empire District on top of the Empire fire engine

+#### December 4 - <br>North Bend Christmas Cruise

+North Bend invites you to a new, safe event this Christmas at the North Bend Community Center, 2222 Broadway Ave.
+Cruise through a lighted display, receive a goodie bag, a much more!

 {{< spacer 50 >}}

 #### More Event Details Coming Soon!!!